MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Infrastructure subnet: **ACASubnet**.

     > [!NOTE]
-    > If the ACASubnet subnet is not listed, cancel this create process, open your virtual network resource, adjust the subnet address range to **10.0.2.0/23**, and then restart the steps to create the Container App resource.
+    > If the ACASubnet subnet is not listed, cancel this create process, open your virtual network resource, adjust the ACASubnet address range to **10.0.2.0/23**, and then restart the steps to create the Container App resource.

 1. On the Create Container Apps Environment page, select **Create**.